Mason Tipton: Professional career

+2024 season

 After not being selected in the 2024 NFL draft, Tipton signed with the New Orleans Saints as an undrafted free agent.
 Despite growing up as a fan of the Cleveland Browns, Tipton opted to sign with the Saints after meeting with both teams.
 Tipton was also selected by the Memphis Showboats of the UFL during the 2024 UFL draft, but chose not to sign with them.

 After impressing during the Saints' training camp, head coach Dennis Allen compared Tipton to former undrafted free agent and All-Pro Chris Harris Jr., whom Allen coached as the Denver Broncos' defensive coordinator in 2011.
 Accordingly, he survived the Saints' roster cuts and made the team's initial 53 man roster.
+He played in 11 games with (including one start) as a rookie, recording 14 catches for 99 yards.

+2025 season

+Tipton entered the 2025 season as one of New Orleans auxiliary wide receivers.
+Playing in 14 games for the Saints, he recorded 11 catches for 76 scoreless yards, also operating as a kick returner for the team.
+On January 2, 2026, Tipton was placed on season-ending injured reserve due to a groin injury.

+2026 season

+Tipton began the 2026 season on the PUP list.